Calculate Density

 String

-The distance interval that represents the bin size into which the input points will be analyzed.
+The distance interval that represents the bin size into which the input points are analyzed.

 String